guthridge-informatics/nf-rnaseq/run_nextflow_on_google_batch.md

 ## Create the service account

-I am going to call the account `nf-runner`, but there is no name requirements.
+I am going to call the account `nf-runner`, but there is not a name requirement.

 ```
 gcloud iam service-accounts create nf-runner \